Where You Can Legally Bet On Super Bowl 2020 49ers-Chiefs

 The following states will offer legal bets for Super Bowl 2020.
 Not every jurisdiction on that list accepts online wagers, but the group of nine states below offer mobile betting.

 RELATED: Chiefs open as slight favorites over 49ers in Super Bowl 54; you can see the latest Super Bowl 2020 Odds here

 Where Can I Place a Super Bowl 54 Bet Online?

-Fans of NFL betting can place online sports bets at the nine following states.
+Fans of NFL betting can place online sports bets in New Jersey and other following states.
 That allows eligible bettors to wager on pregame or in-game bets from the comforts of home – or anywhere with internet access within a state’s borders.

 - New Jersey (multiple sites)

 - Pennsylvania (multiple sites)

 - Nevada (multiple sites)

 - Oregon (one site)